followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/4 Events/zoomStart.md

 ===========================================================================

 <!--shortDescription-->
-Raised when zooming or scrolling begins.
+Raised when zooming or panning begins.
 <!--/shortDescription-->

 <!--fullDescription-->